4o3F/S1GFlood-Detection/README.md

 ## Contact Information

-If you have any questions or would like to collaborate, please reach out to me at tamersaleh@whu.edu.cn or feel free to make issues.
+If you have any questions or would like to collaborate, please reach out to me at tamersaleh@whu.edu.cn.

 ## License
 The datasets are released for non-commercial and research purposes only.
 For commercial purposes, please contact the authors.